yalap13/OORAGAN/README.md

 ## Note

-This library has been made to work with file formats **specific to the measurement setups used at the Université de Sherbrooke**. **Also**, the GitHub repository is a mirror of the development repository and no changes will be accepted on GitHub.
+This library has been made to work with file formats **specific to the measurement setups used at the Université de Sherbrooke**.

 Thanks to François Cyrenne-Bergeron for the name idea.